 Can Acupuncture help in treating dry mouth?

-There are many ways to treat Dry mouth.
-Though the problems seem harmless from afar, a patient may sometimes experience remarkable Pain and discomfort.
-The methods mentioned above are tried and tested to fight the problem.
+There are many ways to treat dry mouth.
+Though the problems seem harmless, a patient may sometimes experience remarkable pain and discomfort.
 The standard corrective measures also include drinking water regularly and having sugar-free healthy candies.
 The aim is to keep the mouth lubricated at all times.
-Keep sipping; keep shining!